Jeffail/leaps/README.md

 Leaps is a service for hosting collaboratively edited documents using operational transforms to ensure zero-collision synchronization across any number of editing clients.

-Learn how to set up your own server: [leaps how-to](https://jeffail.github.io/leaps/)

-To read more, check out the wiki: [leaps wiki](https://github.com/Jeffail/leaps/wiki)
+To read more and find examples check out the wiki: [leaps wiki](https://github.com/Jeffail/leaps/wiki)

-Proof of concept code editor: [https://megrim.uk](https://megrim.uk "Megrim"), it's hosted on a potato in my flat in Reading, UK, so go easy on it.
-Currently supports account based authorization and session token authorization (sharing your documents based on URL).

 ##How to run

-Leaps is a single binary, with no runtime dependencies.
-Just download a release package for your OS and do the following:
+Leaps is a single binary, with no runtime dependencies, everything is set through a single config file.
+Just download a release package for your OS and do the following to set up an example:

 ```bash
 tar -xvf ./leaps-linux_amd64-v0.1.1.tar.gz